-Vestergaard and Noguchi Memorial Institute for Medical Research (NMIMR) renew partnership to strengthen the development of innovative vector control tools for the prevention of malaria in Sub-Saharan Africa for a further five years.
+March 2023.
+Vestergaard and Noguchi Memorial Institute for Medical Research (NMIMR) renew their partnership to strengthen the development of innovative vector control tools for the prevention of malaria in Sub-Saharan Africa for a further five years.

 IR Mapper and GMI Vector Maps launch modelled insecticide resistance maps to predict localised variation in resistance.

 Vestergaard commits to donating 100% of Tiny Targets until the elimination of sleeping sickness to achieve the NTD 2030 Roadmap.

 Vestergaard and Lifestraw become sister companies.